 Further, while issues of Agency's bona fide budgetary constraints are outside of OEA's jurisdiction, Employee has provided various editorial documents purportedly showing that there was no true budgetary shortage.
-However, none of these documents fully corroborate that there were no budgetary constraints at Agency during the time of the instant RIF (emphasis added).48 The editorial documents presented by Employee merely express an opinion on various issues surrounding Agency and as stand-alone documents, do not serve to substantiate Employee's allegations.
+However, none of these documents fully corroborate that there were no budgetary constraints at Agency during the time of the instant RIF (emphasis added).
+The editorial documents presented by Employee merely express an opinion on various issues surrounding Agency and as stand-alone documents, do not serve to substantiate Employee's allegations.
 Additionally, while Agency's use of contractors as Placement Specialists does show that there was work to perform as suggested by Employee, it also corroborates Agency's reasons given for curtailment of work and reorganization of NPU.
-Further, Agency has provided sufficient supporting documentation in the form of the October 8, 2010, RIF Authorization, which describes the reasons for the RIF under the guidelines 5 DCMR §1500.2.49
+The undersigned also notes that Employee has not alleged that contractors were used for her former position, Special Education Coordinator.
+Further, Agency has provided sufficient supporting documentation in the form of the October 8, 2010, RIF Authorization, which describes the reasons for the RIF under the guidelines 5 DCMR §1500.2.